markusjonek/formula_student/README.md

 source /ros_entrypoint.sh
 cd ~/kthfsdv/
 ```
+___
+You should now have three terminals in the container at ~/kthfsdv/
+___

-In one of the windows do:
+In one of the terminals get this content of exc1 by doing:
 ```
-cd src
+cd /src/
 git clone https://github.com/markusjonek/formula_student.git
 mv formula_student/exc1 ./
 rm -r formula_student